lentus/xnyss/README.md

 created signature.
 Thus every signature in the resulting binary tree can be traced back to the first one.

-This implementation is part of my master's thesis, which will (hopefully) be finished and made public in August of this year.
+This implementation is part of my master's thesis, which can be found [here](https://www.ru.nl/publish/pages/769526/wouter_van_der_linde.pdf).